Elleined/junit-mockito-notes/README.md

 `@DisplayName`: Rename test case name in console.

 # What is Assertions
-- Static methods from jupyter API to validate the expected result and actual result of the test case.
+- Static methods from jupiter API to validate the expected result and actual result of the test case.

 ### Assestions methods
-- These methods are available in org.junit.jupiter.Assertions.class `assertEquals(T expected, U actual)`: Will pass if expected and actual are equals.
+- These methods are available in org.junit.jupiter.Assertions.class

+`assertEquals(T expected, U actual)`: Will pass if expected and actual are equals.

 `assertNotEquals(T expected, U actual)`: Will pass if expected and actual are not equals.